-Each of our colleagues and collaborators typically works on multiple problems or aspects of the Project at the same time, and contribute to many areas.
-We list here only some of them.
+All of our colleagues and collaborators typically work on multiple problems and aspects of the Project at the same time, and contribute to many areas.
+We list here some of them here:

 - Javad Nouri — MS Student.
 Javad built all components of the first functioning Revita platform.
 Initial focus on several endangered Finno-Ugric languages, Finnish, Russian.

 - Kim Salmi — MS Student.
 Contributed to many front-end and back-end aspects of the early platform.